Chandler Highway: Old Chandler Highway Bridge

-The former Outer Circle railway bridge ca.1905-ca.1928.

 The original railway bridge, connecting Alphington and Kew across the Yarra River, was started in February 1889 but not completed until November 1890.
 The supervising engineer was John Monash.
 The bridge consists of a four-span iron box girder with red brick abutments and piers, capped with dressed bluestone.
 The girders are diagonally braced, with wrought iron lattice balustrading.
 There is a cantilevered walkway along the west side.

-The bridge is one of the few 19th century bridges remaining in the metropolitan area.
+The bridge is one of the few 19th-century bridges remaining in the metropolitan area.
 It is a local landmark, being substantially intact and a prominent element in the area.
-On 30 June 2016, it was added to the Victorian Heritage Register.
+The bridge was added to the Victorian Heritage Register on 30 June 2016 in recognition of its historical significance.
 After the new Chandler Highway road bridges had been opened in 2019 it underwent a restoration, and is now a dedicated shared pedestrian and cycling path.

 Congestion

 Until the opening of the new bridge in March 2019, the highway was badly congested with traffic, since the four-lane highway needed to be funnelled into the two lanes of the old railway bridge to cross the Yarra.
 The bridge on Chandler Highway regularly featured in the RACV/Leader bi-annual Redspot survey of Melbourne's worst points of traffic congestion, and in 2014 was named in the survey as the worst point of congestion in Melbourne.